chowc/awesome-database-learning/README.md

 2. NUMA hardware architectures are an interesting middle ground between shared-nothing and shared-memory systems.
 They are much easier to program than shared-nothing clusters, and also scale to more processors than shared-memory systems by avoiding shared points of contention such as shared-memory buses.
 3. Often the memory of large shared memory multi-processors is divided into sections and each section is associated with a small subset of the processors in the system.
 Each combined subset of memory and CPUs is often referred to as a pod.
 Each processor can access local pod memory slightly faster than remote pod memory.
 This use of the NUMA design pattern has allowed shared memory systems to scale to very large numbers of processors.
 As a consequence, NUMA shared memory multi-processors are now very common whereas NUMA clusters have never achieved any significant market share.
 4. shared-memory、shard-disk、share-nothing，第一个几乎所有 DMBS 都支持，后面两个则出现分化；
+5. Oracle avoids moving rows in heap files by allowing rows to span pages.
+So, when a row is updated to a longer value that no longer fits on the original page, rather than being forced to move the row, they store what fits in the original page and the remainder can span to the next.
+6. 将过滤条件放到数据访问层，避免了 pin/unpin page 和 tuple copy；
+7.
 - [Relational Database Index Design and the Optimizers](https://www.amazon.com/Relational-Optimizers-Lahdenmaki-published-Wiley-Blackwell/dp/B00EKYLFSI)
 - [Transactional Information Systems: Theory, Algorithms, and the Practice of Concurrency Control](https://www.sciencedirect.com/book/9781558605084/transactional-information-systems)